-The Cambridge Audio Melomania 1 are decent truly wireless headphones with a unique earplug-like design.
+The Cambridge Audio Melomania 1 Truly Wireless are decent headphones with a unique earplug-like design.
 Their sound profile is decent for fans of bass-heavy music genres, but they lack detail on vocals and lead instruments.
-They’re not the most comfortable in-ears we’ve tested, and some people may even have trouble getting them to fit at all, but if their fit works for you they have outstanding passive isolation.
-Commuters will appreciate how well they reduce noise without leaking and athletes will like their stable fit and IPX5 rating for water resistance.
+They also have a deep in-ear fit, and some people may even have trouble getting them to fit at all, but if their fit works for you, they have outstanding passive isolation.
+Commuters can appreciate how well they reduce noise without leaking, and athletes will like their stable fit and IPX5 rating for water resistance, though we don't currently test for this.
 Unfortunately, their battery life measured lower than advertised, which is a bit disappointing.
-That said, their physical controls are easy-to-use and they feel well-built, so those who appreciate their earplug design will likely find they provide decent value.
+That said, their physical controls are easy to use, and they feel well-built.

 The Cambridge Audio Melomania 1 are truly wireless in-ears with an earplug-like design that protrudes quite a bit out of your ear.
 They’re still quite stylish, though, especially next to their case, thanks to their polished semi-matte finish and metal accents.
 Each earbud has a circular LED light which gives their battery status and shows when they’re in pairing mode.
 They come in either an all-black or stone, which is off-white, design.